 Combination chemotherapy.
 Research is underway to determine the best combinations of different drugs that are the most effective for appendix cancer.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current appendix cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current appendix cancer treatments to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .